rfdrake/cibh/README.md

     0 3 * * * cibh/scripts/build-snmp-configs data/<network>/routers 2>/dev/null

-# Step 7: Charting and Mapping in xfig
+# Charting and Mapping in xfig

 If you look at the provided example core.fig and sanfran.fig you'll see a simple network setup.